Chris-pter/Kelmarsh-Wind-Farm-SCADA-Dashboard/README.md

 **How to View the Dashboard**

 1. **View the Screenshot**: You can see a high-res image of the dashboard in this repo.
-2. **Open the .pbix File**: If you have Power BI Desktop, you can download or clone this repo to your machine and open the Kelmarsh Wind Farm SCADA Overview.pbix file to interact with the dashboard yourself.
+2. **Open the .pbix File**: If you have Power BI Desktop, you can download from the [Dashboard Folder](Dashboard) or clone this repo to your machine and open the Kelmarsh Wind Farm SCADA Overview.pbix file to interact with the dashboard yourself.